Vision Therapy for Dyslexia, ADD/ADHD, & Learning Disabilities

 How Long Will It Take To See Results With Vision Therapy?

 Some gains can be seen fairly soon, but it can take up to 6 months to realize significant results.
 Naturally, this depends on each patient, their unique therapy regimen and their compliance to the program.
 Vision therapy includes in-office and home exercises, visual aids, or eyeglasses, and involves close monitoring and follow-up appointments.
-Over the course of the program, Dr. Marcy Rose and Dr. Nathan Davis will decide how many visits are needed to achieve optimal results.
+Over the course of the program, Dr. Marcy Rose will decide how many visits are needed to achieve optimal results.

 We serve those from Westminster, Broomfield, Thornton, and the Front Range, and throughout Colorado.